imballinst/react-bs-datatable/README.md

 Inspired by [react-data-components](https://github.com/carlosrocha/react-data-components).
 This library uses [react-bootstrap](http://react-bootstrap.github.io/) stylesheets and javascripts.
 In addition, this library also uses [font-awesome](http://fontawesome.io/) for the table header, clear filter, and other stuffs.

+This is the v3 version of the library.
+To see the v2 version of README, please visit the [v1 branch](https://github.com/imballinst/react-bs-datatable/tree/v1).

 ## What's new in v3?

 - [x] New build and publish system.
 Previously, this library used Webpack for bundling etc.—now it only uses `tsc` to compile the TypeScript files to output all files to the `lib` folder.